redskycyber/Cloud-Security/README.md

 and
 2. Guiding you towards the answers through shared resources

-In doing so, I aim help you achieve a more fulfilling and abundant cyber security career.
+In doing so, I aim to help you achieve a more fulfilling and abundant cyber security career.

 Hey!
 I'm Mike Dame, and I have 5+ years of experience in Offensive Security, working for Fortune 50 enterprises and more recently, consulting across multiple industries.
 I hold the OSCP, CRTO, PNPT, AWS Certified Cloud Practitioner, AWS Certified Security Specialty certifications to name a few.